FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Evaluation Setup

-\niparagraph{Computational Performance Evaluation} Figure~\ref{fig:executiontime} shows \fluid's capability to select the sub-model effectively, resulting in a significant reduction in the straggler's training time to almost match that of the next slowest client.
+\niparagraph{Computational Performance Evaluation} Figure~\ref{fig:executiontime} shows \fluid's capability to effectively select the sub-model, resulting in a significant reduction in the straggler's training time that almost matches the next slowest client.
 In the absence of \fluid, the straggler's training time is typically 10\% to 32\% longer than the target time.
 However, after applying \fluid, the straggler's training time is within 10\% of the target time.
 Furthermore, it is observed that the overall accuracy of the global model tends to be higher when stragglers train with larger sub-models.
 Consequently, \fluid selects the largest possible sub-model size that minimizes training time variance across clients.
-It is important to note that the performance improvement achieved through dropout is influenced by the size of the sub-model rather than the specific dropout technique employed.
+Notably, the performance improvement, unlike accuracy, is influenced by the size of the sub-model and not the specific dropout technique employed.
 For a more detailed analysis of the impact of sub-model size on training time, please refer to Appendix~\ref{app:sm}.

-All results include the overhead of the \fluid framework, which, importantly, does not introduce a significant processing overhead to the overall training time.
-This is due to the fact that the additional computations required for threshold and sub-model calibration are performed centrally on the server, rather than being distributed to edge devices.
-We observe, \fluid calibration process takes significantly less time (less than 5\%) compared to the actual training time.